 For photographers seeking to embrace a sense of wonder in creating their work.

-Ranging from sea to mountain to lake and to forest, you’ll get to explore intimate details of the landscape and learn how to capture natural processes such as tides and winds.
-You’ll have the opportunity to photograph the night sky (even experimenting with hooking your camera to a telescope) to explore the cosmos and, on the other end of the spectrum, you’ll be able to capture smaller aspects of nature with macro lenses and a microscope.
+You’ll explore intimate details of the landscape and learn how to capture natural processes such as tides and winds.
+You’ll have the opportunity to photograph the night sky and, on the other end of the spectrum, you’ll be able to capture smaller aspects of nature.

 Discovery and experimentation are at the heart of this workshop.
-You’ll find joy in discovering the Maine landscape in new and creatively exciting ways.
+You’ll find joy in discovering landscape in new and creatively exciting ways.